robert-westenberger/knowledgebase/web-development/interviewing/caching-qa.md

 # What is Resultset Caching?
 Storing the results of a database query along with the query in the application.
 Every time a web page generates a query, the applications checks whether the results are already cached, and if they are, pulls them from an in-memory data set instead.
 The application still has to render the page.

+# What is Cache invalidation?
+HTTP caching is a solution for improving the performance of your web application.
+For lower load on the application and fastest response time, you want to cache content for a long period (TTL).
+But at the same time, you want your clients to see fresh (validate the freshness) content as soon as there is an update.

+Cache invalidation gives you the best of both worlds: you can have very long TTLs, so when content changes little, it can be served from the cache because no requests to your application are required.
+At the same time, when data does change, that change is reflected without delay in the web representations.